Request for tenders / proposals / quotations

 What happens with the funds generated through the Municipal Accommodation Tax?

-The funds generated by the Municipal Accommodation Tax will be invested in sales, marketing and development activities of the tourism industry in the region through the Hearst Economic Development Committee in collaboration with the Hearst Tourism Committee whose mandate is to promote the Town of Hearst for visitors, meetings and conventions, important events and to the media, travel agents and the travel industry.
-The funds will also be invested in long-term destination development projects aimed at enhancing the visitor experience.
+The Town of Hearst collects the MAT on behalf of the Hearst Development Corporation.
+Funds generated through the MAT are invested in sales, marketing and development activities through said Corporation whose mandate is to promote the Town of Hearst for visitors, meetings and conventions, events and to the media, travel agencies and the travel industry.
+Funds can also be invested in long-term destination development projects aimed at enhancing the visitor experience.